Skip to content

 File Purpose

-pipelex/base_exceptions.py PipelexError, ErrorReport, ErrorDomain, error_domain_to_http_status()
+pipelex/base_exceptions.py PipelexError, ErrorReport, ErrorDomain, ValidationErrorItem, error_domain_to_http_status()

 pipelex/cogt/exceptions.py CogtError, InferenceErrorCategory